-Emotionless Girl: Subverted.
-Her voice is consistently deadpan, even in dangerous situations, but she does show emotion in subtle ways.
+Downplayed.
+Her voice is consistently deadpan, even in dangerous situations, but she shows emotion in subtle ways.
 She displays stealth compassion for Razer and seems to be sensitive to Hal's flirting in the pilot.
-It should be noted that she doesn't show up on Manhunter emotion scanners.
-Unless Razer is around.
+She doesn't show up on Manhunter emotion scanners, unless Razer, her Love Interest, is around.

 In "Cold Fury", she shuts off her emotions to supress her pain after Razer said he didn't love her.
 Cue her killing the Anti-Monitor and taking over as the new villain.

 Evil Costume Switch: Goes from green-skinned, white-armored, and blue-eyed to icy blue-skinned, black-armored, and black-eyed in "Cold Fury".

 Face-Heel Turn: After shutting off her emotions to defeat the Anti-Monitor, she takes over his body, accepts the Manhunters as her 'subjects', and rejects all organics as 'flawed'.

 Glowing Eyes of Doom: Her eyes go completely green when she powers up her arm cannons in "In Love and War".
 In "Cold Fury", they turn bright white when she absorbs the Interceptor's entire power supply.

 Heart Drive: Her entire program exists in a small cylinder-shaped data core, making it easy for Hal to have her swapped out of her soon-to-be-dissected body for her incompetent replacement in "Reboot".